 - Whale Shark and Manta Ray tour:100$

-- Resort Day trip: 100$ onward, includes to and fro transport, entrance fee to resort, unlimited Lunch and drinks, shower facility etc.
+- Resort Day trip: 100$ onward, includes to and fro transport, entrance fee to resort, unlimited Lunch and drinks, shower facility, etc.

 You can carry your own snorkeling gear if you want to dive at a nearby bikini beach in shallow water which can save money; else you can rent it for a few dollars.
 You can say activities cost can make a hole in your pocket for low-cost Maldives holidays.

-Every hotel/guesthouse provides free Wi-Fi but if you want to be active more on social media; you can buy it from the airport itself or at any local islands.
-I didn’t purchase SIM to sock into the Maldivian beauty more than being active on mobile; this way saved a few $$ too.
+Every hotel/guesthouse provides free Wi-Fi but if you want to be active more on social media; you can buy it from the airport itself or at any local island.
+I didn’t purchase a SIM to sock into the Maldivian beauty more than being active on mobile; this way saved a few $$ too.

-USD is widely accepted everywhere in the Maldives. you don’t need to carry MVR all the times; however, I would suggest converting 10$-15$ to MVR at an airport as I experienced you will pay more in USD than MVR.
+USD is widely accepted everywhere in the Maldives. you don’t need to carry MVR all the time; however, I would suggest converting 10$-15$ to MVR at an airport as I experienced you will pay more in USD than MVR.
 Almost most local restaurants and ferry prices are in MVR and you will save money if you pay in local currency.

-Keep in mind that MVR is nonconvertible currency, hence always convert it back to USD before leaving the country.
+Keep in mind that MVR is a nonconvertible currency, hence always convert it back to USD before leaving the country.

-Best time to Visit the Maldives
+Best Time to Visit The Maldives

-The Maldives is a tropical country with dry months of December to April is the most preferable time to travel.
+The Maldives is a tropical country with dry months from December to April is the most preferable time to travel.
 There will be little or no rain showers during this time, hence, making it an ideal travel period.
 It is peak tourist season which means high prices for everything.
 Avoid traveling to the Maldives in summer due to harsh weather.

-You can prefer to travel during off-season from April-September to reduce your cost of travel which can be slashed by half when you travel during these periods.
+You can prefer to travel during the off-season from April-September to reduce your cost of travel which can be slashed by half when you travel during these periods.

 - Flights and Insurance: 216$